LearnOnDemandSystems/docs/tms/tms-administrators/users/student-management/create-multiple-user-accounts-at-once.md

+---
+title: "How do I create multiple user accounts at once?"
+isPublished: true
+---

 # How do I create multiple user accounts at once?

 > [!Alert] Please be aware that not all functionality covered in this and the linked articles may be available to you.